Hotel Booking Tips for Long-Term Travel

 8. Pay Attention to Cancellation and Refund Policies

-Here's some advice:
+Here is some advice:

 9. Prioritize Hotels with On-Site Amenities

-Here are some important extras to think about:
+Here are some key extras to consider.

 10. Negotiate Like a Local Resident